aksiksi/python-workshop-2014/outline.md

 * Multiple paradigms
 * Dynamic type system
 * General purpose (scientific, web development, mobile app dev, etc.)

-## The Workshop

-### About Me

-My name is Assil Taoufik Ksiksi, and I'm a 3rd year UAEU student pursuing a degree in Electrical Engineering.
-I taught myself programming 4 years ago, starting with C/C++, and have been writing Python for the past 2 years.
-I think of myself as an intermediate Python developer.

-My main passion is web development, and I use Python for that as well.
-My last "cool" project was a course scheduling web application for UAEU students called [Jadawil](http://jadawil.co.nr/).
-It is still being updated every semester, but I probably won't be adding any new features.
-The web app is written in [Flask](http://flask.pocoo.org/), a web microframework for Python.

-### Target Audience

-This workshop assumes that you have a bit of experience working with another programming language, such as C or Java.
-If you don't, you may have some difficulty keeping up.

-### Workshop Material

-The workshop material is open-source (yay!) and has its own [Github repo](https://github.com/Cyph0n/python-workshop-2014).
-You can get everything from there.

 # Section 0.
 Setting Up the Environment